 I’m not quite sure what purpose this building serves—town hall for the ghosts that haunt the place, perhaps?—as clearly I veered away from the tour to document the town in my own way.

 There was a sole bar-cum-post office-cum-gift shop, which I found hilarious, but sadly took no pictures inside.
 And then, lo!
 I finally found some semblance of lifeforms: It’s Barry Manilow (circa 70’s during the height of his bad hair days) and his Band of Dancing Misfits!

-To read more about my trip to the Arctic, check out these past posts:
+To read more about my trip around the Arctic island of Svalbard, start here: